Pamela; or, Virtue Rewarded: Reception

-Considered by many literary experts as the first English novel, Pamela was the best-seller of its time.
+Considered by many literary experts as the first English novel, Pamela was a best-seller of its time.
 It was read by countless buyers of the novel and was also read in groups.
-An anecdote which has been repeated in varying forms since 1777 described the novel's reception in an English village: "The blacksmith of the village had got hold of Richardson's novel of Pamela, or Virtue Rewarded, and used to read it aloud in the long summer evenings, seated on his anvil, and never failed to have a large and attentive audience....
+An anecdote, which has been repeated in varying forms since 1777, described the novel's reception in an English village: "The blacksmith of the village had got hold of Richardson's novel of Pamela, or Virtue Rewarded, and used to read it aloud in the long summer evenings, seated on his anvil, and never failed to have a large and attentive audience....
 At length, when the happy turn of fortune arrived, which brings the hero and heroine together, and sets them living long and happily... the congregation were so delighted as to raise a great shout, and procuring the church keys, actually set the parish bells ringing."

 The novel was also integrated into sermons as an exemplar.
 It was even an early "multimedia" event, producing Pamela-themed cultural artefacts such as prints, paintings, waxworks, a fan, and a set of playing cards decorated with lines from Richardson's works.

-In 1742, "Pamela" became the first novel printed in America when Benjamin Franklin published it in Philadelphia.
-However, the novel did not sell well in America.
+In 1742, "Pamela" became the first novel to be printed in America when Benjamin Franklin published it in Philadelphia.
+However, the novel did not sell well there.

 Given the lax copyright laws at the time, many unofficial sequels were written and published without Richardson's consent, for example, Pamela's conduct in high life, published 1741 and sometimes attributed to John Kelly (1680?–1751).
 There were also several satires, the most famous being An Apology for the Life of Mrs. Shamela Andrews by Henry Fielding, published under the pseudonym "Mr. Conny Keyber".
 Shamela portrays the protagonist as an amoral social climber who attempts to seduce "Squire Booby" while feigning innocence to manipulate him into marrying her.
-In this version, the author works to invalidate Pamela by pointing out the incongruities between characters and the overall plot of the story.
-This version suggests that she was not really as virtuous as she may have seemed to be.
-Another important satire was The Anti-Pamela; or Feign’d Innocence Detected (1741) by Eliza Haywood.
+In that version, the author works to invalidate Pamela by pointing out the incongruities between characters and the overall plot of the story and suggests that she was not really as virtuous as she may have seemed to be.
+Another important satire was The Anti-Pamela; or, Feign'd Innocence Detected (1741) by Eliza Haywood.
 Although not technically a satire, the Marquis de Sade's Justine is generally perceived as a critical response to Pamela, due in part to its subtitle, "The Misfortunes of Virtue".

-At least one modern critic has stated that the rash of satires can be viewed as a conservative reaction to a novel that called class, social and gender roles into question by asserting that domestic order can be determined not only by socio-economic status but also by moral qualities of mind.
+At least one modern critic has stated that the rash of satires can be viewed as a conservative reaction to a novel that called class, social and gender roles into question by asserting that domestic order can be determined by not only socio-economic status but also moral qualities of mind.